These easy, vegan and gluten-free lentil meatballs are amazing served with tomato sauce, pasta and fresh basil.

 Instructions

-1. Rinse and cook lentils according to package directions.
+1. Cook Lentils: Rinse and cook lentils according to package directions.
 Drain.
 If you don’t have instructions, bring 2 cups of water to a boil in a medium sauce pan.
 Add the lentils, cover and simmer lightly for 15-20 minutes until tender.
 Drain off any excess water and set aside.

-7. Roll into balls a bit larger than a golf ball and spread out on baking sheet.
+7. Roll Meatballs: Roll into balls a bit larger than a golf ball and spread out on baking sheet.
 You should get 12-15 meatballs.
 Mist with a light coating of olive oil cooking spray or use an oil mister to spray with a light mist of any cooking oil.

-8. Bake for 20-25 minutes, rotating the tray after 10 minutes, until they are firm and golden brown.
+8. Bake: Bake for 20-25 minutes, rotating the tray after 10 minutes, until they are firm and golden brown.

 Notes